SecureIdentityAlliance/osia/src/doc/02 - functional.rst

-    Create Credential Request          Request issuance of a secure credential Read Credential Request            Retrieve the data/status of a credential request Update Credential Request          Update the requested issuance of a secure credential Delete Credential Request          Delete/cancel the requested issuance of a secure document / credential Find Credentials                   Retrieve a list of credentials that match the passed in search criteria Read Credential                    Retrieve the attributes/status of an issued credential (smart card, mobile, passport, etc.)
+    Create Credential Request          Request issuance of a secure credential Read Credential Request            Retrieve the data/status of a credential request Update Credential Request          Update the requested issuance of a secure credential Cancel Credential Request          Cancel the requested issuance of a secure credential Find Credentials                   Retrieve a list of credentials that match the passed in search criteria Read Credential                    Retrieve the attributes/status of an issued credential (smart card, mobile, passport, etc.)
     Suspend Credential                 Suspend an issued credential.
 For electronic credentials this will suspend any PKI certificates that are present